 Detector Temperature: Most commercial spectrofluorometers use PMT housings that are not cooled, and in fact many instruments do not even offer a cooled detector option.
 A cooled PMT housing can improve the sensitivity of an instrument by reducing the dark counts (background) compared to the same exact PMT in an ambient housing.
-HORIBA's standard PMT housings in the FluoroMax Plus is an uncooled housing but in the Fluorolog-QM it is a cooled housing.
+HORIBA's standard PMT housings in the FluoroMaxPlus, Fluorolog3 and QuantaMaster 8000 are ambient PMT housings, however the Fluorolog3 and QuantaMaster 8000 series do offer optional cooled PMT housings to improve sensitivity and NIR detection.
 When comparing modular research fluorometers, be sure to compare data collected with the same type of PMT housing (ambient or cooled), and if cooled, then also cooled to the same temperature.